SofaComplianceRobotics/docs-support/docs/Users/Emio/getting-started-with-emio.md

     </div>
 </div>

-## Connecting Emio to your Computer
+## Connecting Emio to Your Computer
 You will find a USB cable in the drawer to connect the robot to your computer.
 The robot also has a power supply and a switch.
 To connect Emio to your computer:
 1. Plug the USB cable into the USB port of Emio (see Figure 2),